James Burke (science historian): Career

 In collaboration with Mick Jackson, he produced the 10-part documentary series Connections (1978), which was broadcast on the BBC, and subsequently on PBS in the United States.
 Connections traced the historical relationships between invention and discovery; each episode chronicled a particular path of technological development.
 Connections was the most-watched PBS television series up to that time.
 It was followed by the 20-part Connections2 (1994) and the 10-part Connections3 (1997).
 Connections: An Alternative View of Change was broadcast in more than 50 countries and the companion book Connections: An Alternative History of Technology (1978) sold well.
 In 1980, Burke created and Jackson produced the six-part BBC series The Real Thing, about perception.

 In 1985, Burke, with Richard Reisz and John Lynch, produced the 10-part television series The Day the Universe Changed (revised 1995), focusing on the philosophical aspects of scientific change in Western culture.

 Burke has been a regular writer for Scientific American and Time, and a consultant to the SETI project.

 Burke received the gold and the silver medals of the Royal Television Society.
 In 1998, he was made an honorary fellow of the Society for Technical Communication.

 Burke has contributed to podcasts, such as in 2008, when he appeared on Hardcore History with Dan Carlin, and in 2016 on Common Sense, again with Carlin, and to newspaper articles including two series for the Mogollon Connection by Jesse Horn, one focusing on the nature of morality, the other on the future of our youth.

 Burke presented a monologue, "James Burke on the End of Scarcity", first broadcast on BBC Radio 4 on 26 December 2017, in which he predicted nanotech manufacturing would revolutionize the world economy and society.
-He has been writing his current book, Culture of Scarcity, since 2017.

-In a May 2020 interview, Burke said that he was writing a new Connections book, which would be the basis for a new television series titled Connections 21, slated to air in January 2022.
+In a May 2020 interview, Burke said that he was writing a new Connections book.
+In 2023, his new series Connections with James Burke premiered on Curiosity Stream.

 Knowledge Web

 Burke is the leading figure in the development of the Knowledge Web, the planned digital realization of his books and television programmes, which would allow the user to travel through history and create his or her own connections.
 Eventually, the project may feature immersive virtual-reality historical recreations of people, places, and events.

-In 2019, he produced a series of five 15-minute programmes for BBC Radio 4 with the title James Burke's Web of Knowledge, in each of which he traced the connections between two widely separated people or themes; the first programme connected Mozart to the helicopter.
+In 2019, Burke produced a series of five 15-minute programmes for BBC Radio 4 with the title James Burke's Web of Knowledge, in each of which he traced the connections between two widely separated people or themes; the first programme connected Mozart to the helicopter.